 Insurance requirements for Arkansas General Contractors

-In addition to the insurance and bonds the state requires, you will want insurance coverage to help protect yourself from risks that can happen during the normal course of business.
+In addition to the insurance and bonds the state requires, you will want business insurance in Arkansas to help protect yourself from possible risks.
 Here's what you should know.

 General liability insurance for Arkansas contractors

 Unlike many other states, Arkansas does not require general liability insurance coverage for general contractors.
-However, not carrying this policy can leave you and your business open to a considerable amount of risk.
+However, carrying this policy can prevent you and your business from a considerable risk.

-Many customers require contractors to hold minimum levels of liability coverage before they are hired for the job.
+General liability coverage helps protect you against property damage and bodily injury claims from non-employees.
+Many customers require contractors to hold minimum liability coverage before being hired for the job.
 This protects you and your client from accidents during the project and shows potential customers that you conduct business carefully and professionally.

 Commercial auto insurance for general contractors